Welcome to the London Centre for Implant and Aesthetic Dentistry (LCIAD). Your peace of mind starts here…

 Please click here to see a video of what goes on in the background to collate your report after your consultation.

-We normally aim to have your preliminary dental report with you within two working weeks of your consultation though it may be longer if your dental surgeon has any conference or lecturing activities on the weekend following the consultation.
+We normally aim to have your Preliminary Dental Report (PDR) with you within one working week of your consultation though it may be longer if your dental surgeon has any conference or lecturing activities on the weekend following the consultation.

 Your treatment report will be sent as a PDF document for you to complete, sign and return digitally via Adobe Sign.
 For the consideration of the environment we do not print our reports.